Business Administration (MBA)

 MBA 510 Managerial Research Methods and Design 3 credits

 This course examines the various research methodologies used in organizational settings.
 It provides an overview of quantitative and qualitative methodologies including research design, data collection and analysis, interviewing, case studies, and action science.
 The philosophy, ethics, and politics of management research are introduced.
 Students will critique published research, write a literature review, and design research studies.

 This course will review and analyze popular models of ethical decision making.
 Readings, case studies, and special presenters will provide opportunities to investigate current ethical issues facing leaders and managers in business and organizational settings as well as critically apply various ethical theories and decision-making frameworks.
 Literature relative to Christian vocation, applied ethics, and value-centered leadership will be explored.
 Student papers and presentations will demonstrate the integration of a personal and vocational ethic.

-This course will develop marketing strategy and executing diverse communication tactics critical to all enterprises.
-Consistency in both processes and messages is important.
-Students will analyze business scenarios and determine strategic objectives, target markets and messages, as well as demonstrate to use and how to apply multiple marketing tactics.
+This course will develop marketing strategy and execution of diverse communication tactics critical to all enterprises.
+Students will examine competitive value propositions for business growth across various markets.
+Course work will analyze business scenarios and determine strategic objectives, target markets and messages, as well as demonstrate how to use and apply multiple marketing tactics.

 This course looks at human resources management from an operating manager's perspective and focuses on the key role strategic human resource management plays in the development and execution of organizational strategy.
 Emphasis will be placed on the cultural, behavioral, and the legal issues faced by companies as they attempt to compete in an increasingly expanding global economy.
 Students will work collaboratively to analyze and compare the complexities and challenges of doing business abroad as well as in the United States and discuss approaches, plans, and programs to address those issues strategically.